© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 What does the module “GREEN” convey?

 While IT was long seen as the solution to many problems associated with climate change, it has now itself become the subject of optimisation considerations.
 Inefficient programming, often caused by the need for a fast time-to-market, has often been compensated for by ever faster hardware or more resources in the cloud.
 This path must be abandoned.
 The CO2 emissions caused by software must be consistently reduced.
+The increasing use of AI-based systems further exacerbates this problem, as the training and operation of large models in particular consume considerable amounts of energy and resources.

 Content Recommended minimum duration (minutes)